jfmrod/MAPseq/README.md

 - Added "-ignoreEmptyTax" option.
 Prevents 2nd hits with missing taxonomic labels (uncertain annotation) from decreasing the confidence of the top hit assignment.

 1.2.3 (2 Oct 2018)
-- Fixed last sequence of database not loading if it missed a newline.
-Added assert for empty sequences in database.
+- Fixed missing newline causing last sequence to be missed, added assert on empty sequences
-- Fixed double line output for the same query sequence with long queries (>1200bp).
-Only the highest scoring hit is reported now.
+- Fixed double hits reported when classifying long queries (>1200bp)

+- Updated to mapref-2.2b:
+  Removed low quality reference sequences that would cause issues when classifying low quality query sequences.

 1.2.2 (30 Oct 2017)
 - Fixed multithreaded race condition causing issues on some systems.